ScrollView

 Index to insert the widget in the list.
 Notice that the default of 0 means the widget is inserted at the beginning of the list and will thus be drawn on top of other sibling widgets.
 For a full discussion of the index and widget hierarchy, please see the Widgets Programming Guide.

-New in version 1.0.5.
+Added in version 1.0.5.

 canvas: str, defaults to None